MSBuild Variable Expansion

 This output is literally just a string so it doesn’t preserve any metadata.

-are defined in Appendix B of the ABNF spec for general use in grammars.
+The rules ALPHA and DIGIT are defined in Appendix B of the ABNF spec for general use in grammars.

 Unfortunately ABNF, like EBNF, doesn't handle unicode well so to represent the flexibility of some of these rules I'm going to have to give up and add a simple extension to the ABNF syntax to have negated character groups.